Coronary artery disease: Epidemiology

+After analysing data from 2 111 882 patients, the recent meta-analysis revealed that the incidence of coronary artery diseases in breast cancer survivors was 4.29 (95% CI 3.09–5.94) per 1000 person-years.

 Society and culture

 Names

 Other terms sometimes used for this condition are "hardening of the arteries" and "narrowing of the arteries".
 In Latin it is known as morbus ischaemicus cordis (MIC).

 Support groups

 The Infarct Combat Project (ICP) is an international nonprofit organization founded in 1998 which tries to decrease ischemic heart diseases through education and research.

 Industry influence on research

-In 2016 research into the archives of the Sugar Association, the trade association for the sugar industry in the US, had sponsored an influential literature review published in 1965 in the New England Journal of Medicine that downplayed early findings about the role of a diet heavy in sugar in the development of CAD and emphasized the role of fat; that review influenced decades of research funding and guidance on healthy eating.
+In 2016 research into the internal documents of the Sugar Research Foundation, the trade association for the sugar industry in the US, had sponsored an influential literature review published in 1965 in the New England Journal of Medicine that downplayed early findings about the role of a diet heavy in sugar in the development of CAD and emphasized the role of fat; that review influenced decades of research funding and guidance on healthy eating.

 Research

 Research efforts are focused on new angiogenic treatment modalities and various (adult) stem-cell therapies.
 A region on chromosome 17 was confined to families with multiple cases of myocardial infarction.
 Other genome-wide studies have identified a firm risk variant on chromosome 9 (9p21.3).
 However, these and other loci are found in intergenic segments and need further research in understanding how the phenotype is affected.

 A more controversial link is that between Chlamydophila pneumoniae infection and atherosclerosis.
-While this intracellular organism has been demonstrated in atherosclerotic plaques, evidence is inconclusive as to whether it can be considered a causative factor.
+While this intracellular organism has been demonstrated in atherosclerotic plaques, evidence is inconclusive regarding whether it can be considered a causative factor.
 Treatment with antibiotics in patients with proven atherosclerosis has not demonstrated a decreased risk of heart attacks or other coronary vascular diseases.

-Since the 1990s the search for new treatment options for coronary artery disease patients, particularly for so called "no-option" coronary patients, focused on usage of angiogenesis and (adult) stem cell therapies.
-Numerous clinical trials were performed, either applying protein (angiogenic growth factor) therapies, such as FGF-1 or VEGF, or cell therapies using different kinds of adult stem cell populations.
-Research is still going on – with first promising results particularly for FGF-1 and utilization of endothelial progenitor cells.

 Myeloperoxidase has been proposed as a biomarker.

 Plant-based nutrition has been suggested as a way to reverse coronary artery disease, but strong evidence is still lacking for claims of potential benefits.

 Several immunosuppressive drugs targeting the chronic inflammation in coronary artery disease have been tested.